0xjei/SawChain/processor/README.md

 * Timestamp is not set.
 * No id specified.
 * No name specified.
-* Provided value for data type doesn't match any possible value.
+* Data type doesn't match one any possible value.
 * The signer is not the System Admin.
 * The id belongs to another Property Type.
-* At least one Task Type state address is not a valid Task Type address.
+* At least one Task Type address is not well-formatted or not exists.
-* At least one specified Task Type doesn't exist.
-* At least one Product Type state address is not a valid Product Type address.
+* At least one Product Type address is not well-formatted or not exists.
-* At least one specified Product Type doesn't exist.

 ### Create Certification Authority
 The System Admin must provide a valid unused public key, a name, a website, and a list of Product Types